Holy War (BYU–Utah): 1990–2000: Edwards versus McBride

-The Kaneshiro Doink
+1998: The Kaneshiro Doink

 In 1998, the first Holy War was played at the newly renovated Rice-Eccles Stadium.
 BYU entered the game with an 8–3 (6–1 WAC) record and was playing for a berth in the WAC Championship game.
 Utah entered the game with a 7–3 (5–2 WAC) record and was hoping to land a bowl game and spoil BYU's WAC Championship hopes.
 BYU took a 26–17 lead when Owen Pochman connected on a 47-yard field goal with 2:41 left to play in the game.
 On the ensuing kickoff, Utah's Daniel Jones returned the ball 95 yards to cut the lead to 26–24.
 BYU's possession had the ball at the 15-yard line, where Ryan Kaneshiro attempted a 32-yard field goal.
 The attempt bounced off the right upright, which preserved the win for BYU and caused the goalpost to shake from the "doink".

-Utah cheerleader pummels an aggressive fan
+1999: Utah cheerleader pummels an aggressive fan

 During the 1999 edition of the Holy War, Utah recorded its fourth consecutive win in Provo.
 Early in the fourth quarter, Utah scored a touchdown when quarterback T.D.
-Crowshaw completed a four-yard-pass to Donny Utu to put Utah up 20–10.
+Croshaw completed a four-yard-pass to Donny Utu to put Utah up 20–10.
 In celebration, Utah cheerleader Billy Priddis ran along the visitor's sideline with a large "U" flag.
 Afterwards, a BYU fan ran onto the sideline and tackled Priddis from behind: Priddis then turned around and attacked the fan, landing seven or eight punches before stadium security apprehended the fan.

 About the incident, Priddis said, "There's 65,000 fans here, does he think I'm not going to retaliate?"
 The fan was banned from the BYU campus for this incident.

 From the Utah sideline, receiver Steve Smith taunted BYU fans and yelled, "Even our cheerleaders are kicking your butt," while BYU's athletic director Val Hale was purported to have chastised Priddis and the rest of the Utah cheerleaders.

-After the game, he said, "I told them from now on we're going to leave our flags at home and they should do the same.
+After the game, he said, "I told them from now on we're going to leave our flags at home, and they should do the same.
 All it does is initiate the fans to throw things out of the stands."

-Edwards' last game
+2000: Edwards' last game

 Entering the 2000 season, Edwards announced that he was retiring.
 His final game as Cougars head coach came against the Utes in Salt Lake City, where BYU won, 34–27, with a last-minute drive that ended with a touchdown.